esp-rs/book/rust-doc-style-guide.md

 ## Terminology

-The content here is split into two categories:

-- **Recommended terms** covers which terms are better to use in which circumstances
-- **Spelling issues** lists term spellings chosen by the team
+This chapter lists the terms that have inconsistencies in spelling, usage, etc.

+If you spot other issues with terminology, please add the terms here in alphabetical order using the formatting as follows:

+- _Recommended term_
+  - Avoid: Add typical phrases in which this term is found
+  - Use: Add recommended phrases
+  - Note: Add more information if needed

 ### Recommended Terms

-- _SoC_ and _chip_ -- these terms are used interchangeably.
-Should only one be used?
+- Cargo
+  - Avoid: cargo
+- ESP-IDF
+  - Avoid: esp-idf, esp-idf repo
+  - Use: ESP-IDF, ESP-IDF repo
+- _Product_
+  - Avoid: Espressif SoCs
+  - Use: Espressif products
-- _Product_ -- suggested as an umbrella term for Espressif chips, modules, development boards, etc. Otherwise, you need to list all product types to avoid ambiguities.
+  - Note: In the content of running applications, suggested as an umbrella term for Espressif chips, modules, development boards, etc. Otherwise, it might be potentially ambiguous that running an app on an SoC is the same as running it on a module.

-### Spelling issues

-- _ESP-IDF_ or _esp-idf_?
+- _SoC_
-- Cargo or cargo or `cargo`?
+  - Avoid: _chip_
+  - Note: see also _product_

 ## Appenndix A Existing Style Guides